substack/forkdb/readme.markdown

 forkdb saves the last sequence successfully replicated for each remote host to avoid sending hashes for sequences that remote hosts already know about.

+Set `opts.live` to `true` to keep the stream open for continuous streaming replication as new documents are created.

 # usage

 ```